 Neurofibromatosis type 2 (NF2) is a rare tumor predisposition, neurological, and genetic, autosomal dominant condition.
 NF2 is a condition that starts during cellular development before birth.
 Tumor symptoms of NF2 develop typically in teen years, with possible eye issues can develop early childhood.

 Autosomal dominant genetic conditions means that of the two genes, alleles, passed from parents during fertilization, only one parent needs to carry the mutation for the condition, so pass the condition to the child.
 The condition could be passed and given to an individual from either mother or father.

 If a parent has neurofibromatosis type 1 (NF1), their child is at risk of also having NF1.
 If a parent has neurofibromatosis type 2 (NF2), their child is at risk of also having NF2.
-If a parent has Schwannomatosis/Neurofibromatosis Type 3 (SWN/NF3), their child might also have NF3.
-With Neurofibromatosis (NF) a parent has, will be the type a child will have, even if what issues of NF a parent has might be different in some way for the child.
+If a parent has schwannomatosis/neurofibromatosis type 3 (SWN/NF3), their child might also have NF3.
+With neurofibromatosis (NF) a parent has, will be the type a child will have, even if what issues of NF a parent has might be different in some way for the child.
 Like NF2, and NF1, and SWN are autosomal Dominant conditions.[Evans, June 2017]

 All forms of NF are neurological conditions where tumors develop and grow at a particular rate.
 However, the three forms of NF are otherwise completely different disorders.
 Tumor types common to specific regions of the body and are typically different for all three forms of NF.